 Character education in fourth grade is integrated into everyday classroom interactions as we work together to build a community that values and respects each of its members.
 Reaching beyond the classroom, students will participate in community service projects as well as The Leader in Me.
 The Leader in Me is an integrated approach to leadership development that focuses on our children becoming leaders of their own lives, helping them identify their own unique talents and abilities, and encourages them to make a positive difference in the world.

-The Math program consists of theme based chapters that encourage critical thinking by engaging students in active participation through deep questioning and real world application of mathematics.
+The Math program encourages critical thinking by engaging students in active participation through deep questioning and real world application of mathematics.
 Through the use of manipulatives, visual models, hands-on experiences, and problem solving opportunities, fourth grade students build on third grade math skills.
 Working with numbers into the billions, students broaden their understanding of number theory, place value, rounding, and estimation.
 Students evaluate expressions, apply order of operations, and solve for variables.
 Computational skills are furthered through instruction and practice in adding, subtracting, multiplying and dividing whole numbers, decimals, and fractions.
 Conceptual understanding and automatic recall are both emphasized as students solve multi digit multiplication and division problems.
 Through geometry and measurement, students identify and measure properties of figures, determine perimeter, area, capacity, surface, and volume, and explore coordinate grid systems.
-Integrating data analysis and probability, students will use real life data to create and interpret graphs, make predications, and solve problems.
+Integrating data analysis and probability, students will use real life data to create and interpret graphs, make predictions, and solve problems.